 How these numbers are calculated varies depending on the network.
-Some social networks will count only the number of unique times a link has been shared while others will also count social actions taken on those shared links (such as “Likes” or “Shares” or even comments in some cases).
-So the best way to describe it is that the number shown represents the most accurate number of quantifiable social actions taken on the shared URL.
+Some social networks will count only the number of unique times a link has been shared, while others will also count social actions taken on those shared links (such as “Likes” or “Shares” or even comments in some cases).
+In short, the number shown represents the most accurate number of quantifiable social actions taken on the shared URL.

 Caching the Numbers

 New posts only fetch share counts once per hour.
-After it fetches them, it caches (stores) those fetched numbers to increase the speed of the page load (versus constantly fetching new numbers in real time).
-Older posts get cached for a few hours.
-But for the first 21 days or so (your mileage may vary slightly), it fetches new numbers every hour.
+After it fetches them, it caches (stores) those fetched numbers to increase the speed of your page load (constantly fetching new numbers in real time would slow your site down considerably).
+This once-per-hour cache and update will occur for about 21 days after your content is published.

 As previously stated, Social Warfare gets all share counts from the respective social networks.
 So our numbers are only as accurate as the social networks are recording them.

-We also have a built-in setting that ensures that if for some reason, any reason, social share counts were to be unreachable (this happens from time to time with the Pinterest API, for example) then Social Warfare will not return a lower number than the one previously cached.
-This does not yet solve the problem, but will ensure your ‘Social Proof’ doesn’t take a visible hit.
+We also have a built-in setting that ensures that if social share counts are ever unreachable (this happens from time to time with the Pinterest API, for example), then Social Warfare will not return a lower number than the one previously cached.
+This does not solve problems with networks’ APIs, but it will ensure your ‘Social Proof’ doesn’t take a visible hit.